Email FacebookTwitterMenu burgerClose thin

 Step Three

-If you still have losses after step one, meaning that if your passive loses exceeded the sale value of your passive activity, you can first apply those losses to any other passive gains you had this year.
+If you still have losses after step one (your passive losses exceeded the sale value of your passive activity), you can first apply those losses to any other passive gains you had this year.

 Step Four